-SWIR imaging requires some sort of illumination in order to image an object and can be performed only if some light, such as ambient moon light or stars light is present.
-In fact the SWIR region is suitable for outdoor, night-time imaging.
-SWIR imaging lenses are specifically designed, optimized, and anti-reflection coated for SWIR wavelenghts.
+SWIR imaging requires some sort of illumination in order to image an object and can be performed only if some light, such as ambient moonlight or stars light is present.
+In fact, the SWIR region is suitable for outdoor, night-time imaging.
+SWIR imaging lenses are specifically designed, optimized, and anti-reflection coated for SWIR wavelengths.

 Indium Gallium Arsenide (InGaAs) sensors are the primary sensors used in SWIR, covering typical SWIR band, but can extend as low as 0.550 µm to as high as 2.5 µm.

 A large number of applications that are difficult or impossible to perform using visible light are possible using SWIR InGaAs based cameras: nondestructive identification of materials, their composition, coatings and other characteristics, Electronic Board Inspection, Solar cell inspection, Identifying and Sorting, Surveillance, Anti-Counterfeiting, Process Quality Control, etc...
 When imaging in SWIR, water vapor, fog, and certain materials such as silicon are transparent.
 Additionally, colors that appear almost identical in the visible may be easily differentiated using SWIR.

 MWIR (3-5 μm) and LWIR (8-14 μm) regions are also referred to as “thermal infrared” because radiation is emitted from the object itself and no external light source is needed to image the object.
 Two major factors determine how bright an object appears to a thermal imager: the object’s temperature and its emissivity (a physical property of materials that describes how efficiently it radiates).
 As an object gets hotter, it radiates more energy and appears brighter to a thermal imaging system.